 - Online at My Building Permit: Upload your revised plans and project documents through your My Building Permit plan review dashboard.

 - In person at City Hall: Submit the same number of plans and project documents as you originally submitted.
-For example, if you originally submitted three site plan and made changes to the site plan, then please submit three copies of the revised site plan.
+For example, if you originally submitted three copies of your site plan and made changes to the site plan, then please submit three copies of the revised site plan.

 Once we determine your plans and project documents are aligned with the codes, we will issue you a permit and copy of the approved plans (for construction permits) or we will issue you a decision (for land use permits).